By A. O.

 As it is known, the chromosome has the appearance of an X. Every extension of the Z is like an arm.
 The middle of the X is the center where the arms hold onto one another.
-The environment where the chromosomes dance is a place that is composed of fibers stretched from one end of the cell to the other.
-This X is like an acrobat that holds these fibers from the ends (telomeres) or directly from the center (centromeres).
-The chromosomes stick onto these fibers just like at the nucleus of the cell.
+The environment where the chromosomes dance is a place that is composed of fibres stretched from one end of the cell to the other.
+This X is like an acrobat that holds these fibres from the ends (telomeres) or directly from the center (centromeres).
+The chromosomes stick onto these fibres just like at the nucleus of the cell.
 However, after they make a gene exchange among themselves, the chromosomes have to go to two ends of the cell so that there are equal amounts of chromosomes in the two new cells to be formed afterwards.
-As the chromosomes that hold onto these fibers are pulled to the poles during this process (called “polarization”), they are like acrobat dancers that use these fibers like a sort of lasso.
+As the chromosomes that hold onto these fibres are pulled to the poles during this process (called “polarization”), they are like acrobat dancers that use these fibres like a sort of lasso.

 So, could there be such a big organization in the cell just for the fun of it?

 Of course not.
 Because as a result of the flawless division of labour by these unconscious beings while dancing and the discipline and intelligent activities observed, the DNA, meaning the archive in which all data that makes us who we are is stored, is copied without any mistake or flaw.
 There are of course some questions that we face here:

 How do the dance partners find their own places and way back?

 How do chromosomes that are physically untied and opened show the tendency to turn back to their original form in the baby cell, when the cell is dividing?

 Why does the cell not change this determined attitude for most of its life?